Photon862/cool-encryption/README.md

 - Keep your frequency map file secret
 - Use different maps for different messages
 - Maps are stored in JSON - each digit/character maps to a pool of frequencies
-- Example: digit "1" might have 2,211 random frequencies spread across 100-20,000 Hz
+- Example: digit "1" might have ~2000 random frequencies spread across 100-20,000 Hz (1990 frequencies with 10 Hz increment)

 ---

 ## Technical Details

-### Sound1 - Encoding Process
+### stack-sound - Encoding Process
 1. Message "HELLO" → split into words → ["HELLO"]
 2. Each character picks random frequency from its pool
 3. All frequencies for "HELLO" stacked together (mixed)
 4. Output: 1 audio chunk (one sound file for the whole word)

-### Sound2 - Encoding Process
+### tap-sound - Encoding Process
 1. Message "HELLO WORLD" → "HELLO WORLD"
 2. Convert to tap code (with spaces):
    - H=(3,2), E=(5,1), L=(1,3), L=(1,3), O=(4,3)